Ed Harris: 2010–present: Career expansion

 In 2016, he also began playing the villainous Man in Black in HBO's sci-fi thriller series Westworld, and had a co-starring role in the ensemble cast of Warren Beatty's romantic comedy drama Rules Don't Apply, with Lily Collins and Alden Ehrenreich.
-In 2017, he appeared in Dean Devlin's sci-fi film Geostorm, alongside Gerard Butler and Andy García.
+In 2017, he appeared in Dean Devlin's sci-fi film Geostorm, alongside Gerard Butler and Andy Garcia.
 Harris had been previously set to star in Alejandro González Iñárritu's Starz drama series The One Percent with Hilary Swank and Ed Helms.
 Harris co-starred in Darren Aronofsky's horror film Mother!
 (2017), alongside Jennifer Lawrence, Javier Bardem, Michelle Pfeiffer, and Domhnall Gleeson.
 Harris also starred in the 2017 movie Kodachrome.
 His performance was widely regarded as one of the film's highlights.

 In 2019, Harris took over the role of Atticus Finch in Aaron Sorkin's stage adaptation of To Kill a Mockingbird on Broadway.
 The role was previously played by original cast member Jeff Daniels.
+In 2021, he starred in Maggie Gyllenhaal's psychological drama The Lost Daughter.
 In 2022, Harris played Rear Admiral Chester "Hammer" Cain in the blockbuster film Top Gun: Maverick.
 Harris was in the film Love Lies Bleeding as Lou Sr. in 2024.
+On May 13, 2024, Harris was set to direct and write the feature film adaptation of Kim Zupan's neo-noir crime thriller novel The Ploughman, starring Owen Teague, Nick Nolte, Bill Murray, Madigan and their daughter Lily Harris.

 Personal life

 Marriage

 Harris married actress Amy Madigan on November 21, 1983, while they were filming Places in the Heart together.
-They have one daughter, Lily Dolores Harris (b.
-May 3, 1993).
-Harris lost his Malibu home in the Palisades Fire of January 2025.
+They have one daughter, Lily, born in 1993.
+Harris and Madigan lost their Malibu home in the Palisades Fire of January 2025.